 Refer back to your pre-prepared notes or slides

 Carry on with confidence, don’t refer back to your earlier error.

 Need Some Inspiration?
 We’ve Got You Covered

-From viral TED speakers, to motivational sports speakers, here at Champions Speakers we have an eclectic range of top quality talent on our rooster.
+From viral TED speakers to motivational sports speakers, here at Champions Speakers, we have an eclectic range of top-quality talent on our roster.
 Why not draw inspiration from some of our professionals for your own speech, and pick up a few tips in the process?

 Former England cricketer, Matthew Hoggard gives a masterclass in after dinner talks with his humorous behind the scenes look into the victory bus parade following the 2005 Ashes win.